bytecodealliance/wasmtime/README.rst

 =======================

 Cretonne is a low-level retargetable code generator.
-It translates a `target-independent intermediate language <https://cretonne.readthedocs.io/en/latest/langref.html>`_ into executable machine code.
+It translates a `target-independent intermediate representation <https://cretonne.readthedocs.io/en/latest/langref.html>`_ into executable machine code.

 *This is a work in progress that is not yet functional.*